jara001/ah-raspi-overlay/README.md

 ![Arrowhead Overlay Updating...](./doc/screen_updating.bmp)
 ![Arrowhead Overlay Restarting...](./doc/screen_restarting.bmp)

-_Note: Actually the application exits.
+_Note: Actually, the application exits.
 We expect that it is restarted by the system itself._

 ### Updating barrier software
 The same applies for repository of the barrier software.
-Upon finding new commits, the code is rebuilt and binary is moved to an appropriate location:
+Upon finding new commits, the barrier application is rebuilt and the resulting binary is moved to an appropriate location:

 ![Arrowhead Overlay Updating SW...](./doc/screen_updating_sw.bmp)
 ![Arrowhead Overlay Building...](./doc/screen_building.bmp)
 ![Arrowhead Overlay Updating binary...](./doc/screen_updating_binary.bmp)
 ![Arrowhead Overlay Restarting...](./doc/screen_restarting.bmp)

 _Note: In case that anything fails, following screen is shown before restart.
-As a design by-product, the building is not attempted again unless a new update is found._
+As a design by-product, the building phase is not attempted again unless a new update is found._

 ![Arrowhead Overlay Building failed...](./doc/screen_building_failed.bmp)

 ### Arrowhead Discovery
-Then the overlay tries to communicate with Arrowhead Core, obtaining its ID:
+Afterwards the overlay tries to communicate with Arrowhead Core, obtaining its system ID:

 ![Arrowhead Overlay Obtaining ID...](./doc/screen_obtaining_id.bmp)

-Upon success, received ID is briefly shown:
+Upon success, received system ID is briefly shown:

 ![Arrowhead Overlay ID: 7](./doc/screen_discovery_success.bmp)

-On the other hand, when this step fails, it is display to the user and the overlay starts "Local only" mode of the barrier:
+On the other hand, when this step fails, it is displayed to the user and the overlay starts the "Local only" mode of the barrier:

 ![Arrowhead Overlay << Failed >>](./doc/screen__failed_.bmp)

 ### Main Menu
 In case that ID is successfully received from Arrowhead Core, main menu is shown.
-Here, the user can select operation mode:
+Here, the user can select operation mode using `LEFT` and `RIGHT` buttons, confirming the choice with `OK` button:

 ![Arrowhead Overlay Select mode: 5 < FindServer >...](./doc/screen_findserver_with_countdown.bmp)
 ![Arrowhead Overlay Select mode: 5 < ProvideLap >...](./doc/screen__providelap_.bmp)